SWP in Mutual Funds: A Tax-efficient Retirement Income Strategy

 Your individual income tax bracket affects how short-term gains are taxed.
 If you're in the 30% tax bracket, your short-term capital gains get added to your income and taxed at 30%.
 If you're in a lower bracket, you pay less.

 Currently, when you invest in debt mutual funds with over 65% debt allocation, long-term capital gains are taxed at 12.5% without indexation benefits.
-This is lower than most people's income tax slabs, which is why long-term SWP from debt mutual funds tax treatment often works out favorably.
+Thanks to the power of compounding in mutual fund investments, this is lower than most people's income tax slabs, which is why long-term SWP from debt mutual funds tax treatment often works out favorably.

 Let's say you're in the 30% tax bracket and you withdraw ₹1 lakh monthly through SWP.